geoserver/geoserver.github.io/_posts/2025-10-14-geoserver-2-28-0-released.md

 Eclipse ImageN 0.9.0 is a stable release of two established codebases (Java Advanced Imaging and JAI-Ext) combined together into a single project.
 ImageN 1.0.0 will be released once the team has had an opportunity to increase the test coverage and update the user manual, over the course of the GeoServer 3.0 series.

-Thanks to the Jody (GeoCat), Andrea and Daniele (GeoSolutions) for this work and GeoServer 3 Crowdfunding for accomplishing this key objective for the future of GeoServer.
+Thanks to Jody (GeoCat), Andrea and Daniele (GeoSolutions) for this work and GeoServer 3 Crowdfunding for accomplishing this key objective for the future of GeoServer.
 We would also like to thank the Eclipse Foundation for working with Oracle to finally make this Sun Microsystems technology open source, alongside OpenJDK.

 For more information see [Eclipse ImageN](https://eclipse-imagen.github.io/imagen/) and updated Wikipedia Entry for [Java Advanced Imaging](https://en.wikipedia.org/wiki/Java_Advanced_Imaging).